 All the detergents used in a certain study extracted the mite allergens within five minutes while used in cold water.
-It still isn’t clear how effective additives are in washing.
+It still isn’t clear how effective additives like bleach are in washing.
 However, leaving mites in bleach of a 0.35% concentration for four hours at 35°C (95°F) killed 100% of D farinae, a specific dust mite species.

 That said, it only killed 32% of the D pteronyssinus species.
-When 10% concentration of bleach was used, 100% of those two species were killed.
+When a 10% concentration of bleach was used, 100% of those two species were killed.

 How To Use Bleach To Kill Dust Mites